tiger2005/KeyboardOverlay/README.md

 Notice that each keys can overwrite the bindings of previous keys.

 The default key binding set is for Windows.
-If you are MacOS or Linux user, please make a key binding list in `debug mode`, save in `/example` folder and set up a Pull Request.
+If you are MacOS or Linux user, please make a key binding list in `debug mode`, save in `/examples` folder and set up a Pull Request.

 You can preview the styles of keyboard by Live Server.
 In this time, we will use bindings_web.json as key binding file.
-I provide all the key bindings I can find on Windows, so if you are Linux or MacOS user and want to extend the list, please let me know.
+We provide all the key bindings We can find on Windows, so if you are Linux or MacOS user and want to extend the list, please let us know.

 ---